 Being a research cum teaching university, focus has been given to enrich the reference collection with less priority for text books which on the other hand the students themselves would be able to purchase.
 With this view, the library spent most of the budget in purchasing reference materials.
 Thus the collection has proved to be a best collection in the respective field and is admired by faculty members and researchers within the campus, as well as the outsiders and visitors.
 The access to online e-resources received through PERI, WHO & FAO further enriched the resources as well as the research activities in KU.

-Keeping in view the importance of library, the university has given number one priority among the physical facilities provided by the university.
+Keeping in view the importance of the library, the university has given number one priority among the physical facilities provided by the university.
 The library budget for books & journals is increasing every year.
-Apart from the recurring budget, the budget for books & journals was NRs.
-5.75 lakhs in 1994/95 for overall KU library system.
-This budget increased every year and reached to NRs.
-34 lakhs in 2012/13 for central library only, which is a substantial amount provided by the university for the development of the library system in KU.

 Periodical section, Technical processing section, Reference section, Stack-cum-reading room, Circulation section, Offices for librarian and assistant librarian, Store are all well designed.
 They are all equipped with necessary library furniture and equipments designed by the experts.